famoser/docs/docs/manage/self.md

 4. think win-win; work towards long-term stable solutions
 5. first understand, then try to be understood; listen empathetically, understand the other opinions and the environment they were developed in, then explain
 6. work sustainable; exercise, take breaks and be a part of society

+## feedback received

+### works well

+- transfer of expert knowledge
+- formation of team (the "we" focus)
+- efficiency of meetings
+- pragmatic decision taking

+### room for improvements

+- communicate the why of deadlines -> replace by prioritization & speed?
+- reminders uncomfortable -> different formulation of reminders, better deadline communication, automate remainders by impersonal tool?
+- testing of work other team members depend on -> easier e2e testing setup
+- documentation of decisions -> define & use appropriate place

+## further research

+- Conflict Dynamic Profile
+- Aggression Questionnaire (Buss & Perry)